 Platforms like Conditional Access also help in securing access to cloud applications.
 Through an authentication process with sign-ins and security defaults, it helps companies enforce their organizational policies around access to information.
 Essentially, controls are applied on a contextual basis, blocking access when necessary, but also freeing access when needed.

 When setting up their conditional access policies, businesses must strongly consider adopting multi-factor authentication (MFA).
 Because MFA asks users to provide multiple credentials to log onto the system, it helps prevent unauthorized users from gaining access to the network.
 For example, a policy might enforce MFA when a user logs in from a new device or location.

 MFA is incredibly easy for IT teams to implement and can stop up to 99.9 percent of account compromise attacks.
 Another key benefit is that it allows IT teams to go beyond the use of passwords to implement any number of authentication steps – from fingerprints to iris scans and facial recognition to name a few.
 Not only are technologies like these much more difficult to exploit – it’s estimated that around 81 percent of hacking-related breaches are a result of weak or stolen passwords – but they also offer employees a far more seamless user experience.

-Tools like these will go a long way in helping organisations remain compliant.
+Tools like these will go a long way in helping organizations remain compliant.
 But technology alone is not enough.
-To overcome a growing list of compliance challenges, businesses must ensure safe practices permeate throughout their remote working behaviours and solutions.
+To overcome a growing list of compliance challenges, businesses must ensure safe practices permeate throughout their remote working behaviors and solutions.
 As is the nature of things in today’s work environment, it takes the best of both man and machine to succeed.